“There is one thing that you have in common with ancient people. Just like they were human then, you are human now.” -Michael J. Fite

 - The answers you have inside of you can solve your mysteries and enlighten your life.

 I encourage you to look at and reflect on your life in general.
 You will see that the ancient rules listed above have existed in your life from day one.
 Being human is who you are and everything that you have thought, said, and done up to this point reflects that.
 Let’s remember that no matter who and what you are to yourself or someone else, you are always going to be human.

-I have a few questions that I would love for you to give some thought.
+I have four questions that I would love for you to give some thought.
 Feel free to answer and comment below:

-- Do you have any ancient rules to add to being human?
+Do you have any ancient rules of your own to add to being human?

 What would you recommend to someone who trying to find out how to be human?